Playdaye/Blackhole_Gravity_de_Sitter/_pages/index.md

         {% endfor %}
     </ul>
 * Misc: to be updated
-* Zoom meeting ID: TBD
+* Zoom meeting ID: TBA